A Survey of Reasoning and Agentic Systems in Time Series with Large Language Models: Open Problems and Outlook

 Evaluations should link rationales to causal evidence through sufficiency and necessity checks, counterfactual consistency, and refutation tests such as placebos or sensitivity analyses \cite{p12}.
 Principled off-policy evaluation is required before deployment, combining importance-sampling and model-based estimators with calibrated uncertainty to report policy value, regret, and constraint violations \cite{p38,p82,p1}.

 Heterogeneous effects and fairness under domain shift remain underexplored.
 Future work should report subgroup treatment effects with coverage guarantees and specify safety budgets for interventions \cite{p71,p92,p36}.
+For high-stakes settings such as healthcare, finance, infrastructure, and operational decision support, broader impact depends on preventing unsafe intervention as much as improving prediction.
+Systems should expose calibrated uncertainty, privacy-aware retrieval and logging, explicit stop and rollback rules, and human handoff when evidence is stale, conflicting, or outside the intended deployment regime.
 A practical outlook is end-to-end pipelines that couple causal objectives with closed-loop evaluation, where policies are audited, costs are explicit, and rollback rules are triggered when uncertainty or shift exceeds thresholds \cite{p72,p4,p36}.